RichardSneyd/coding-kata-platform-backend/readme.md

 - Create a PostreSQL db called `lms_db`
 - The above db should be accessible via username: `postgres` , password: `bnta_db_2022`
 - Make sure that Java, node, and python3 are all installed on your computer (they are accessed via ProcessBuilder internally to compile/exec)

 # Authentication and Authorisation

 Auth is handled by Spring Security and JWT.
 There are 2 roles, `ADMIN` and `USER`, assigned on creation of a user record.
 Before you can use any of the below functionality, a login request with a username and password must be provided.
-If login is successful, a Jwt access_token is returned in the following format :
+If login is successful, a Jwt access_token is returned:

 ```json
 {